 What Is the Cost of Insider Threat Data?

 Insider threats are a costly expense attributed to IP theft.
 The Ponemon Cost of Insider Threats report, which examined the rise of insider threats, uncovered a host of revealing facts and statistics.

 - Insider threat incidents cost businesses an average of $15 million annually.
 Since 2020, the cost of addressing an insider security problem has increased by 34%—from $11.45 million in 2020 to $15.38 million in 2022.
 The frequency of insider-led incidents is also up by 44% in 2022.

-- Signs of high-risk organizations include employees not trained in cybersecurity, inconsistent device policies, employees sending confidential data to an unsecured cloud, and the disregard of security policies.
+- Signs of high-risk organisations include employees not trained in cybersecurity, inconsistent device policies, employees sending confidential data to an unsecured cloud, and the disregard of security policies.

-- To mitigate the damage of an insider-related security breach effectively, organizations must focus on containment, investigation, and prevention and act fast.
+- To mitigate the damage of an insider-related security breach effectively, organisations must focus on containment, investigation, and prevention and act fast.

 What Is the Impact of Intellectual Property Theft?

-The detrimental impact of intellectual property theft is a major concern for many organizations.
+The detrimental impact of intellectual property theft is a major concern for many organisations.
 Several factors contribute to losses from IP theft.

 - Financial Losses – The theft or loss of intellectual property can result in significant financial losses for companies.
 This includes lost revenue, decreased market share, and increased expenses related to litigation, security measures, or damage control.
 One of the most prominent cases was China's theft of a wind turbine company’s intellectual property resulting in a $1.2 billion case.